 “I enrolled in the field of Computer Science at Messiah College in the ’90s because the World Wide Web fascinated me, and I knew it was going to change the way we work dramatically,” Alonso remembers.

-Later, he completed postgraduate studies in Organizational Dynamics at the University of Pennsylvania.
-He was always motivated by the desire to know what’s next and a way to come up with new answers.
+Later, he pursued graduate studies in Organizational Dynamics at the University of Pennsylvania, always motivated by a desire to search for what’s next and a way to come up with new answers.